 HARTFORD, CT — Connecticut’s Department of Children and Families has cleared a longstanding backlog of over 1,000 children in foster care awaiting required health check-ups and dramatically improved its efforts to assess and plan for the services and treatment needed by abused and neglected children, according to a new report trackingDCF’s progress in implementing sweeping child welfare reforms required under court orders secured by Children’s Rights.

-The report (PDF), issued by the independent monitor appointed by the federal court to evaluate DCF’s progress, also shows that the agency is still having serious trouble delivering the services needed by children in foster care and their families.
+The (PDF), issued by the independent monitor appointed by the federal court to evaluate DCF’s progress, also shows that the agency is still having serious trouble delivering the services needed by children in foster care and their families.

 But the number of children served by DCF for whom the agency has developed detailed and appropriate plans for services and treatment has risen for the last two quarters, according to the report, from barely over 50 percent six months ago to nearly 80 percent by the end of 2008.
 And, in addition to clearing the backlog of overdue health screenings, DCF has also increased the number of children age 12 and under it has moved out of institutions and into foster family homes.